SriviharReddy/podqueue/webui/README.md

 - Generate RSS feeds for your podcasts
 - View status of your channels and downloads
 - Easy management through a web interface

-## Automated Setup and Start

-### Windows
-1. After cloning the repository, double-click `setup.bat` in the main directory to set up all dependencies
-2. To start the Web UI, double-click `webui\start.bat`

-### Linux/macOS
-1. After cloning the repository, run `./setup.sh` to set up all dependencies
-2. To start the Web UI, run `./webui/start.sh`

 ## Manual Setup